ivanmolto/influenpeer/README.md

 - Limiting mints per address when purchasing.

 - Supply limited to 9999 tokens (initially).

+## Tech stack

+This project uses the video infrastructure protocol from [Livepeer](https://livepeer.org) to offer creators the freedom and autonomy to innovate and viewers/NFT buyers a choice in their experience.

+Influenpeer uses the [Zora](https://zora.co) NFT ERC721 Editions NFT creator on the OP Mainnet, Base, and Zora.

+It is built using [Vite](https://vitejs.dev/), [React](https://react.dev/), [RainbowKit](https://www.rainbowkit.com) and [Wagmi](https://wagmi.sh).

 ## Set up React + TypeScript + Vite